S-Dorfman/Portfolio/README.md

 - [YouTube Tutorial](https://youtu.be/8pKjULHzs0s?list=PLhwvZuAVtz8GvwOapJuVjHWUWRfcWAf7o)
 - [Google Fonts](https://fonts.google.com/)
 - [Color Hunt](https://colorhunt.co/)
-- And of course my instructors and colleagues at Per Scholas
+- And a special thank you to my instructors and colleagues at Per Scholas for their guidance and insight along the way!

 ## API Reference